FOSSEE/st-scripts/other_types_of_plots/script.rst

 ..
 R25

 Now let us move on to the log-log plot.
 A log-log graph or a log-log plot is a two-dimensional graph of numerical data that uses logarithmic scales on both the horizontal and vertical axes.
 Because of the nonlinear scaling of the axes, a function of the form y = ax\ :sup:`b` will appear as a straight line on a log-log graph

 ..
 L26

-{{{ switch to the slide showing Question 7 }}}
+{{{ switch to the slide showing exercise 7 }}}

 ..
 R26